sparkflows/sparkflows-docs/docs/user-guide/export-import/export-applications.rst

 Export Applications
 ===============

-Fire Insights enables you to export Applications as JSON files.
-These JSON files can be imported into another instance of Fire Insights.
+Sparkflows enables you to export Applications as JSON files.
+These JSON files can be imported into another instance of Sparkflows.

 Below are the steps for exporting an Application.

 Steps for Exporting Applications
 -----

-1. You can Login to Fire Insights Web server URL and follow the steps below:
+1. You can Login to Sparkflows Web server URL and follow the steps below:

      * Go to the Project List page.
      * Select the project that has the Application you want to Export.